-Alabama’s Nick Saban and Clemson’s Dabo Swinney are no-brainers.
-Kansas’ Les Miles and North Carolina’s Mack Brown are the ones you have to dig deep to recall.
-But don’t forget about Texas A&M head coach Jimbo Fisher, who is being paid handsomely to hopefully lead the Aggies to a national title.
+Alabama's Nick Saban, LSU's Ed Orgeron (he'll be off this list after this season), and Clemson's Dabo Swinney are no-brainers.
+North Carolina's Mack Brown is the one you have to dig deep to recall.
+But don't forget about Texas A&M head coach Jimbo Fisher, who is being paid handsomely to hopefully lead the Aggies to a national title.

 Texas A&M handed Fisher a massive amount of money to leave the ACC and lead their program following his successful stint in charge of the Florida State University Seminoles.
 By the time his 10-year contract in College Station is over, he'll have constructed quite the fortune since his days as LSU's offensive coordinator under Saban.

 How has that Jimbo Fisher net worth been accumulated?
 Let's take a look at his career.

 RELATED: Where Did Jimbo Fisher's Nickname Come From?

 Born in Clarksburg, West Virginia, Fisher starred at quarterback as a football player in high school and for nearby Salem College under head coach Terry Bowden (FSU legend Bobby Bowden's son), and followed him to Alabama's Samford University.